-- 1. All graduate nursing students are required to complete clinical and/or practicum hours in their respective concentration (emphasis) areas (See section on Clinical experience and/or the DNP Project Handbook). - All graduate nursing students will register for the planned clinical courses after academic advisement and during the preregistration period.
-Orientation and membership to a clinical schedular (such as My Clinical Exchange) may be required for certain clinical sites prior to starting actual clinical experiences (at the student's expense). - To participate in clinical, all students must update personal data and clinical requirements in CastleBranch (See section on Mandatory Requirements for Enrollment).
-Additionally, an facility specific clinical site scheduler (such as My

-Clinical Exchange) must be kept current with all clinical rotation requirements.
-All clinical site requirements must be current while in the program.
-Malpractice insurance, drug screens, and background checks must be completed annually.

-- All students will submit e-logs according to requirements set forth in each clinical or DNP practicum course to be monitored and evaluated by the assigned faculty member. - 5.
-Nurse practitioner student must demonstrate readiness for certification in all clinical setting as document on the Evaluation Nurse Practitioner Student by Preceptor Survey.
-The student will email a request to gradnursing@csupueblo.edu at least one week prior to completion of their clinical rotation.

-a.
-Include in each email request:
+- 1. All graduate nursing students are required to complete clinical and/or practicum hours in their respective emphasis areas (See section on Clinical Experience and/or the DNP Project Handbook). - 2.
+All graduate nursing students will register for the planned clinical courses after academic advisement and during the preregistration period.
+Orientation and membership to a clinical scheduler (such as My Clinical Exchange) may be required for certain clinical sites prior to starting actual clinical experiences (at the student's expense). - 3.
+To participate in clinical, all students must update personal data and clinical requirements in CastleBranch (See section on Mandatory Requirements for Enrollment).
+Additionally, any facility specific clinical site scheduler (such as My Clinical Exchange) must be kept current with all clinical rotation requirements.
+All clinical site requirements must be current while enrolled in the program.
+Malpractice insurance, drug screens and background checks must be completed annually. - 4.
+All students will submit e-logs according to requirements set forth in each clinical or DNP practicum course to be monitored and evaluated by the assigned faculty member. - 5.
+Nurse practitioner students must demonstrate readiness for certification in all clinical settings as documented on the Evaluation of Nurse Practitioner Student by Preceptor Survey.
+The student will email a request to GradNursing@csupueblo.edu at least one week prior to completion of their clinical rotation.
+Include in each email request: students name, preceptor name, preceptor email address, last date schedule for clinical hours with preceptor, course number, semester, and year.
+The electronic evaluation link will be sent to the preceptor's email.
+The student is responsible for providing the correct information to the Nursing Graduate Program Assistant on the preceptor agreement form on or prior to the first date with each preceptor. - 6.
+The students will request clinical performance feedback each scheduled clinical day from the preceptor.
+The preceptor will discuss with each student any identified deficiencies submitted in their clinical preceptor evaluations for the graduate student.
+The student can